 The honor process at Reed College is both unique and effective in enforcing and inculcating a respect for the community and for the honor principle itself.
 Because the honor principle is not simply a set of statutes that need to be enforced in a black or white manner, the honor process is similarly multifaceted.
 In fact, the honor principle’s focus on self-governance and community is mirrored in the honor process.
 Members of the community are encouraged and exhorted to engage one another and the community at large with respect to honor issues.
 The system works best when we all fulfill our duties to honor and assume our roles in the honor process as informed and responsible members of the community.

 When mediation fails, or the offense cannot be mediated (e.g. cases of alleged sexual assault, violence or academic misconduct), the issue becomes an honor case.
 If those implicated of an honor violation are students, the nature of the conflict is not sexual misconduct and school is in session the case goes before the Judicial Board, a group of twelve students appointed by the Senate.
-The Judicial Board hears the case and makes a recommendation to the President of the College, who can choose whether or not to accept it.
+The Judicial Board hears the case and makes a recommendation to the Vice President for Student Life, who can choose whether or not to accept it.
 Judicial Board hearings are confidential to all involved, including witnesses.
 Cases can be brought against a student or students on behalf of one student, many students, faculty or staff members, or the community itself.
 The Judicial Board code specifies procedures for those involved.
 However, a member of the Judicial Board, who does not hear the case, will also act as a procedural aide during an honor case, ensuring that guidelines are clear to all.
 The goal of the honor case is both to determine the injury to the individual(s) involved, and to remedy the situation for the well-being of the community and in light of community notions of honor.

 Appeals and Appeals Board